 - Toddlers feel no resistance to start – no procrastination, no overthinking, no anxiety over a blank canvas.
 Children get started right away with what is in front of them.
 They paint, craft, and drum fearlessly.

-- Toddlers enjoy the freedom of being unattached to identity.
+- Toddlers enjoy the freedom of being unattached to their identity, yet.
+It’s all about perception.
 They try everything they can find.
 They don’t define themselves as illustrators, composers, chefs, or professional tower builders.
 Adults do this to ensure their place in society and write it on business cards.
 On the other hand, a toddler can be everything at once, always, and sometimes even at the same time.

 When we watch toddlers playing, we see the pure act of experiencing and creating—such a great role model for us adults.